Nuclear Power in Jordan

 In mid-2008 an agreement between JAEC and Atomic Energy of Canada Ltd (AECL) with SNC-Lavalin was to conduct a three-year feasibility study on building an AECL 740 MWe Enhanced Candu-6 reactor using natural uranium fuel, for power and desalination.
 In August 2008 it was reported that the government intended to sign up for an Areva (now Framatome) reactor, and subsequent discussions pointed to an 1100 MWe Atmea unit.

 In December 2008 JAEC signed a memorandum of understanding with Korea Electric Power Corp (KEPCO, parent company of KHNP) to carry out site selection and feasibility study on nuclear power and desalination projects.
-This was related to Doosan Heavy Industries, Korea's main nuclear equipment maker, carrying out desalination-related work in Jordan under a separate recent agreement, and KEPCO having won a tender to build a 400 MWe gas-fired power plant on a build-own-operate basis.
+This is related to Doosan Heavy Industries, Korea's main nuclear equipment maker, carrying out desalination-related work in Jordan under a separate recent agreement, and KEPCO having won a tender to build a 400 MWe gas-fired power plant on a build-own-operate basis.
 Up to 40% of the capacity of any nuclear plant built on the coast would likely be used for desalination.

 Site options with seawater cooling are limited to 30 kilometres of Red Sea coast near Aqaba.
 In September 2009 JAEC contracted with Tractabel Engineering, a subsidiary of GdF Suez, to undertake a two-year siting study for a new plant some 25 km south of Al Aqabah and 12 km east of the Gulf of Aqaba coastline.
 Discussion of environmental aspects took place with Israel and Egypt.
 However, late in 2010 the proposed location for the first reactor became Al Amra in the Majdal area in northern Al Mafraq province, about 70 km from Amman, due to better seismic characteristics, and Tractabel turned its attention to defining a site there.
 The plant needs to have PGA seismic level of 400 gal for safe shutdown.
 Cooling water would come from the municipal Khirbet Samra Wastewater Treatment Plant, with the cooling system modelled on that at Palo Verde in Arizona, USA, which also uses wastewater for cooling.